dd32/td-gh-ex/readme.txt

 == Description ==

 Make a remarkable first impression on your website visitors with a large headline & full-page background.
 How do you do it best?
 Do it through Create, our new WordPress Theme!
 Create is super easy to use and has unconventional out-of-the-box features.
 It is great for your personal, business or even organizational web portals.
-Create is based on HTML5, CSS3, Masonry and designed with a mobile-first approach in mind.
+Create is based on HTML5, CSS3 and designed with a mobile-first approach in mind.
 Your content display will always be clean, smooth and perfect regardless of whether your visitors reach you through smartphone, tablet, laptop, or desktop computer.
 Create a beautiful, yet professional WordPress site in no time!
 Check out Theme Instructions at http://catchthemes.com/theme-instructions/create/, Support at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/create/

 * Responsive Layout
 * Custom Background